 When you are a small business owner, going international and expanding your business into the global market may be a distant dream.
 However, if you’re hungry for the international success, then you will need to get prepared for the challenge ahead.
 Your home country will seem small compared to the big unfamiliar global market, and you will be leaving behind those home comforts and familiarity, therefore you will need to tread carefully.
 International growth can be both daunting and rewarding and you will have to see if the positives outweigh the challenges.

 There are benefits that come from going international, but you can achieve great success in your home country.
-The UK offers a great place for expansion and success with the amount of small businesses at an all time high.
+The UK offers a great place for expansion and success with the number of small businesses at an all-time high.
 Although, going global can help protect you against the uncertain economy of the UK especially with the ongoing Brexit negotiations.

 After you have carried out research, from looking at the market to any potential competitors, you will need to see how your products will be received.
 The great thing about taking a product international is, especially if it’s the first of its kind, the public will associate the product with your brand.
 On the other hand, if there are existing similar products, you will need to stand out.
 Don’t get too conformable, because if you aren’t disrupting or bringing something new, the consumers will likely choose local businesses over yours.